gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 sh."

 The gray nodded his head, then whinnied and ambled back to the center of the paddock.
 Cup and Strap and I exchanged grins.
-We slipped over the fence---
+We slipped over the fence—

----and the warhorse bellowed, "Guards!
+—and the warhorse bellowed, "Guards!
 Guards!" and just like that, my onions were well and truly stewed.

 </section>